File your own tax return.

 Make the 15 minutes actually 15 minutes

 Keep your records with Lekhio through the year.
-Snap a receipt, leave a voice note, or just text it.
-When the deadline comes, your numbers are already added up and ready, and we send the reminder to your WhatsApp.
-Your first 14 days are free.
+Snap a receipt, leave a voice note, or just type it.
+When the deadline comes, your numbers are already added up and ready.
+Your first 7 days are free.